 Service Area: Environmental Stewardship

-Position Availability: Half time (6 month), quarter time (3-4 months) and minimum time (2-3 month)summer positions in Hawaii on the islands of Maui and Molokai.
+Position Availability: Half time (6 months), quarter time (3-4 months) and minimum time (2-3 months) summer positions in Hawaii on the islands of Maui and Molokai.

 AmeriCorps National Direct Programs

 73-4161 Ulu Wini Place, Bay 1

 Kaua`i, Hawai`i 96705